Understanding Relational Trauma: Your Journey to Healing

 What Healing Can Look Like

-Better conflict management skills—learning to navigate disagreements without shutting down or exploding
+Better conflict management skills: Learning to navigate disagreements without shutting down or exploding.

-Deeper self-trust—reconnecting with your own instincts and needs instead of constantly second-guessing yourself
+Deeper self-trust: Reconnecting with your own instincts and needs instead of constantly second-guessing yourself.

-Self-compassion—speaking to yourself with the same kindness you'd offer a good friend
+Self-compassion: Speaking to yourself with the same kindness you'd offer a good friend.

 When we address relational trauma, it affects everything: how you show up at work, how you parent, how you view yourself, and how you connect with others.
-There's a growing body of research showing the deep connection between our emotional health and our physical health too.
-Healing isn't just about relationships—it's about your overall well-being.
+Healing isn't just about relationships; it's about your overall well-being.
+There is a growing body of research showing the deep connection between our emotional health and our physical health.

 Why This Work Matters to Me